-Eggs - boiled, fried, scrambled or a quick omlette.
+Eggs - boiled, fried, scrambled or a quick omelette.
 Beans or cheese on toast, fish finger sandwiches, bacon butties, tins of soup, cheese and biscuits all count.
-Don't forget toasted sandwiches too, dig out your sandwich toaster or try toaster pockets like these.
+Don't forget toasted sandwiches too, dig out your sandwich toaster or try toaster pockets.

 Batch cook and stock up our freezer